TriKro/rsb-content/part5-generative_product_research/analog-digital.md

 ### How To

-1. confirm that the current "riskiest assumption" lies in Value Proposition, Key Resources, or Cost area
+1. Confirm that the current "riskiest assumption" lies in Value Proposition, Key Resources, or Cost area
-2. formulate a hypothesis which implies the existence of a physical version of the product in order to conduct testing
+2. Formulate a hypothesis which implies the existence of a physical version of the product in order to conduct testing
-3. recruit users/customers
+3. Recruit users/customers
-4. validate your hypothesis
+4. Validate your hypothesis

 ### Interpreting Results